Paul Teutul Jr.

-Paul Michael Teutul (born October 2, 1974) is one of the stars of the American reality television series American Chopper.
-He started working for his father (Paul John Teutul).
-Teutul was the chief designer and fabricator.
+Paul Michael Teutul (born October 2, 1974) is one of the stars of the American reality television series American Chopper, also starring his father (Paul John Teutul).
+Paul was the chief designer and fabricator.
 Prior to this, he was head of the rail shop at Orange County Ironworks.
-He is the owner of Paul Jr. Designs, which manufactures custom motorcycles and sells branded clothing.
+He is the founder of Paul Jr. Designs, which manufactures custom motorcycles and sells branded clothing.

 Teutul, along with his father and younger brother Michael, became celebrities when they became the focus of a reality television series American Chopper on Discovery Channel in 2002.

 Early life

-The oldest of four children, Teutul Jr. has two younger brothers: Daniel, the owner/general manager of Orange County Ironworks LLC, and Michael who featured on the television shows.
+The oldest of four children, Paul Jr. has two younger brothers: Daniel, the owner/general manager of Orange County Ironworks LLC, and Michael who featured on the television shows.
 The youngest of the Teutul children is sister Cristin, who currently works as a nurse in Rochester, New York.
 Paul's mother is Paula Teutul, his father's first wife.